thiswd/aws-apigateway-import-api-keys/README.md

 # API Keys Management Tools

 This collection of Ruby scripts provides a comprehensive solution for exporting API keys from AWS API Gateway, converting them to a CSV format, and preparing them for re-importation using AWS CLI.
+Ideal for simplifying API key migrations and backups with advanced features like error handling and usage plan ID mapping.

 ## Tools Included